langenhagen/barn-sidebar/README.md

 **The project is not maintained anymore.**

 ![](res/screen-example.png)
+*The sidebar is on the left side on the screen.
+It shares the space with a maximized application.*

 A cool sidebar that occupies an adjustable part of the screen or slide in/out of the screen when the mouse moves to the screens edge.